Ranked: 54 retro dishes we think deserve a comeback

 AS Food studio/Shutterstock

 Chicken Tetrazzini was one of the most popular dishes in America for much of the 20th century.
 It’s widely believed that it was invented by a chef at a swanky San Francisco hotel, inspired by opera singer Luisa Tetrazzini.
 An extremely rich dish of chicken, mushrooms, Parmesan and cream sauce, it's baked in a casserole dish until golden on top.
 By the second half of the century, it was a shadow of its former self, as home cooks replaced fresh ingredients with tinned versions.
-Back the original, we say!
+Bring back the original, we say!

 18. Surf and turf